sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video ends with the camera at an overhead level, above human height but below an aerial view, roughly at second-floor level.
+- The video ends with the camera at an overhead level, above eye level but below aerial (around second-floor height).

 </details>

 <details>
 <summary><h4> Alternative Prompt</h4></summary>

-- A shot ending at an overhead level, taken from a high vantage point.
+- The video ends with the camera at an overhead level.

 - A video concluding with an overhead perspective, from a second-floor height.

-- A sequence that ends with a view between eye level and aerial level.
+- A sequence that ends with a vantage point between eye level and aerial level.

-- A shot showing the environment from a high but not extreme aerial position.
+- A video closing with a high view but not an extreme aerial perspective.

-- A video closing with a balanced overhead view.

 - A shot where the camera is positioned at 1.5 to 3 person-heights above ground.

-- A video that ends with a high but not extreme aerial perspective.

-- A scene that closes with an elevated, overhead framing.

 </details>